M0r13n/ideen/fundamentals/networking/Samba.md

-# Samba

-Samba is an implementation of the SMB (Server Message Block)/CIFS (Common Internet File System) protocol.
+**Samba** is an implementation of the SMB (Server Message Block)/CIFS (Common Internet File System) protocol.
 It can be used to share folders and printers in a network across Windows **and** Unix machines.
 SMB and CIFS are mostly used synonymously.

 ## Samba Client Configuration (Linux)